 Both Aella Data Starlight and Senzing software are available now.
 Senzing offers a free version of its software for individuals with up to 10,000 records to match.

 Why Cybercriminals Attack: A DARK READING VIRTUAL EVENT Wednesday, June 27.
 Industry experts will offer a range of information and insight on who the bad guys are – and why they might be targeting your enterprise.
-Go here for more information on this free event.Curtis Franklin Jr. is Senior Editor at Dark Reading.
-In this role he focuses on product and technology coverage for the publication.
-In addition he works on audio and video programming for Dark Reading and contributes to activities at Interop ITX, Black Hat, INsecurity, and ...
+Go here for more information on this free event.Curtis Franklin Jr. is Senior Analyst at Omdia, focusing on enterprise security management.
+Curtis has been writing about technologies and products in computing and networking since the early 1980s.
+He has been on staff and contributed to technology-industry publications ...
 View Full Bio